-- Plants in a 6" (15cm) pot should take about 1 pint (almost 1/2 liter) of water.
-Plants in an 8" (20cm) diameter pot should take about 1 quart or almost a liter of water, when necessary.
+- Plants in a 6" diameter (15cm) pot should take about 1 pint (almost 1/2 liter) of water.
+Plants in an 8" diameter (20cm) pot should take about 1 quart or almost a liter of water, when necessary.

 - If they wilt, they can be revived.
-It is probably best to put your plant in the sink or bathtub and really soak it, then let the water drain out for a few minutes before returning it to its place.
+If that happens, it is probably best to put your plant in the sink or bathtub and really soak it, then let the water drain out for a few minutes before returning it to its place.